Sciencethebird/Collision/README.md

 ![Alt text](https://github.com/Sciencethebird/Collision/blob/master/collision_demo_1.PNG)
-- Real 2D collision motion
+- Real 2D collision motion(ignoring mass differenece)
 - Ball bounces off the edges of the window
 - Color of the balls are random.
 - You can choose initial velocity, start point, and size of a ball by mouse.